percona/everest-doc/docs/secure/user-auth.md

     !!! note " Note"
-        To access Percona Everest, you can also create a [new user account](manage_users.md#create-a-new-user).
+        You can create a [new user account](manage_users.md#create-a-new-user) after installing Percona Everest.
 Once the account is created, you can then log in using your newly created user credentials.

 2. Navigate to the Everest UI.